Like all annuities, there are pros and cons of hybrid annuities. First, hybrid annuities offer a unique combination of benefits-

 Complexity: Cap Rates, Participation Rates, Crediting Methods, Spreads:

 All index annuities have a learning curve to overcome and hybrids are no exception.
 It can sometimes be hard to individuals to see the benefits when grappling with unfamiliar terms and calculations.

-But, if you can get over the hump and understand how it all works, they really do offer a lot of benefits.
+But, lucky for you we at Annuity Straight Talk have recorded a superb and concise index annuity training video- just sign up to the right and get started on your way to being an expert in no time.
+If you can get over the hump and understand how it all works, they really do offer a lot of benefits.

 Perception Issues: Income Rider Account Value Vs Real Acct Value;

-Perhaps our biggest issue is one of perception and deceptive marketing by others.
+Perhaps our biggest issue when discussing Pros and Cons of Hybrid Annuities is one of perception and deceptive marketing by others.

 If someone is telling you an annuity they offer is guaranteed to go up by some rate, like 8% per year roll up, they are lying to you.
 It’s deceptive marketing that gives these products a bad name.